On this page:

 Upper GI endoscopy is a procedure that uses an endoscope—a small, flexible camera with a light—to see the upper GI tract.
 A health care provider performs the test at a hospital or an outpatient center.
 The health care provider carefully feeds the endoscope down the esophagus and into the stomach and duodenum.
 The small camera built into the endoscope transmits a video image to a monitor, allowing close examination of the GI lining.
 A health care provider may give a patient a liquid anesthetic to gargle or may spray anesthetic on the back of the patient's throat before inserting the endoscope.
 A health care provider will place an intravenous (IV) needle in a vein in the arm to administer sedation.
 Sedatives help patients stay relaxed and comfortable.
 The test may show signs of inflammation or erosions in the stomach lining.

 The health care provider can use tiny tools passed through the endoscope to perform biopsies.
 A biopsy is a procedure that involves taking a piece of tissue for examination with a microscope by a pathologist—a doctor who specializes in examining tissues to diagnose diseases.
 A health care provider may use the biopsy to diagnose gastritis, find the cause of gastritis, and find out if chronic gastritis has progressed to atrophic gastritis.
-Read more in Upper GI Endoscopy at www.digestive.niddk.nih.gov.
+More information is provided in the NIDDK health topic, Upper GI Endoscopy.

 A health care provider may have a patient complete other tests to identify the cause of gastritis or any complications.
 These tests may include the following:

 - Upper GI series.
 Upper GI series is an x-ray exam that provides a look at the shape of the upper GI tract.
 An x-ray technician performs this test at a hospital or an outpatient center, and a radiologist—a doctor who specializes in medical imaging—interprets the images.
 This test does not require anesthesia.
 A patient should not eat or drink before the procedure, as directed by the health care provider.
 Patients should check with their health care provider about what to do to prepare for an upper GI series.
 During the procedure, the patient will stand or sit in front of an x-ray machine and drink barium, a chalky liquid.
 Barium coats the esophagus, stomach, and small intestine so the radiologist and health care provider can see these organs' shapes more clearly on x-rays.
 A patient may experience bloating and nausea for a short time after the test.
 For several days afterward, barium liquid in the GI tract may cause white or light-colored stools.
 A health care provider will give the patient specific instructions about eating and drinking after the test.
-Read more in Upper GI Series at www.digestive.niddk.nih.gov.
+More information is provided in the NIDDK health topic, Upper GI Series.

 - Blood tests.
 A health care provider may use blood tests to check for anemia or H. pylori.
 A health care provider draws a blood sample during an office visit or at a commercial facility and sends the sample to a lab for analysis.